We have over 25 years of experience running major chess camps.

 Cell phones and other electronic devices are not prohibited but should be used only during free time.

 No, at check in the driver’s keys are turned in and given to the directors of the camp.
 If they wish to leave, a note must be provided from their guardian in advance.
+Adults may travel freely, but we ask that they notify the camp about their change in plans.

 Do you have enforceable consequences for prohibited actions?